jfgid/TagSystem/README.md

 [ 25%] Linking CXX executable genTagSequence
 ...
 ```
-The executables are stored into the sub-directory : build/src/
+The executables are generated into the sub-directory : build/src/

 ## Word (tag) generation
 The generation of the next tag from the current one is done by the *genTag* function :
 ```